Polar Coding for the Broadcast Channel with Confidential Messages: A Random Binning Analogy: Analysis of the Polar coding scheme

-where $(a)$ follows from the error probability of source coding with side information \cite{Arikan10} and the union bound, $(b)$ holds by the optimal coupling and Lemma~\ref{lemdist_joint}, $(c)$ holds by induction, $(d)$ holds similarly to the previous inequalities.
+where $(a)$ follows from the error probability of source coding with side information \cite{Arikan10} and the union bound, $(b)$ holds by the optimal coupling and Lemma~\ref{lem_dist_A}, $(c)$ holds by induction since we have shown that for any $i \in \llbracket 2, k\rrbracket$, $(d)$ holds similarly to the previous inequalities.
 We thus have by the union bound and (\ref{eq_err_utilde})

 We similarly obtain for Eve